Application secrets

 An application secret is a cryptographic token used to sign webhook payloads.
-When Hook0 delivers a webhook, it uses the secret to generate an HMAC signature, allowing recipients to verify the payload authenticity and integrity.
+When Hook0 delivers a webhook, it uses the secret to generate an HMAC signature so recipients can verify the payload is authentic and unmodified.

 - Each application can have multiple secrets for key rotation

-- Consumers verify signatures to ensure payload integrity
+- Consumers verify signatures to confirm payload integrity

 - Revoking a secret immediately invalidates all webhooks signed with it

-Without signature verification, webhook endpoints are vulnerable to:
+Without signature verification, webhook endpoints are open to:

 - The payload hasn't been modified